yawerabbas/EaseMeter/README.md

 - 📊 **Interactive Dashboard:** Visualize and explore survey results through an interactive and user-friendly dashboard.

-- 👤 **Anonymous Participation:** Personal information is kept anonymous to ensure privacy and encourage honest responses.

 - 🎚️ **Rating System:** Use sliders to rate each aspect on a scale of 0 to 10, indicating the level of satisfaction.

 - ⚠️ **Validation:** Get warnings for unanswered questions to ensure all sections are completed before submission.